 The Swan Sanctuary, based in Shepperton, advises that if a swan is spotted on a motorway or major road then the only thing to do is report it, remembering not to use a mobile phone whilst driving.
 If a swan is spotted on other roads and it is safe to stop and help then the first priority is to get the bird off the road, ideally into an enclosed space, a nearby field or garden, or back onto the water if close by.
 Swans are naturally wary of humans and will move away from us if approached - so we can use this instinct to herd them off the road and towards safety, trying to elicit help if possible as it’s easier to herd them with two or more people.
 We are advised to approach slowly with no sudden movements so the swans are not frightened back onto the road, before holding out our arms to make ourselves as big as possible and guiding the swan slowly in the direction we wish them to go.
 We can then make a call for further assistance or advice if needed.

-What if we encounter wildlife casualties on the road? www.helpwildlife.co.uk is one site that offers guidance on what to do, including calling for urgent assistance and minimising the animal’s stress by approaching carefully (if safe to do so and without putting yourself or others in danger), and putting a blanket or coat over its head if it’s not moving.
-In some situations, an animal laying still with no attempt to get away can be mistaken for it being tame - or happy for people to sit close by or even stroke it when it is instead paralysed with fear.
+What if we encounter wildlife casualties on the road? www.helpwildlife.co.uk is one site that offers guidance on what to do, including (if the animal is large) calling for urgent assistance and minimising its stress by approaching carefully (if safe to do so and without putting yourself or others in danger), and putting a blanket or coat over its head if it’s not moving.
+In some situations, a large animal laying still with no attempt to get away can be mistaken for it being tame - or happy for people to sit close by or even stroke it when it is instead paralysed with fear.
 Therefore, the site advises that the best thing to do is to keep a safe distance away while waiting for help.
+In the case of small animals it may be possible to carefully pick them up and move them to safety using a towel or gloves, whilst remembering that they can cause minor injuries if threatened.

 Even when driving safely and responsibly on the roads, at some point we may either have, or be witness to, an incident involving wildlife that we feel possibly needs reporting or assistance.
 If and when that happens let us act, knowing what to do while ensuring we are not in danger, and not be guilty of the bystander effect assuming someone else will help or make the call.
 Our quick actions could prevent an animal’s suffering or a potentially serious road situation, or both.